faradaytrs/substitute-secrets-action/readme.md

     # Substitution data to use.
 This is a JSON string.
     # "${{ toJSON(secrets) }}" or "${{ toJSON(env) }}" or "${{ toJSON(vars) }}".
     substitutionData: ${{ toJSON(secrets) }}

+    # Whether to fail the action if a token is not found in the substitution data.
+    throwOnDataMissing: false
 ````